process-analytics/bpmn-visualization-R/CONTRIBUTING.md

 - help people with the questions they ask on the [GitHub Issues](https://github.com/process-analytics/bpmn-visualization-R/issues)
 - submitting bug reports and feature requests in the [GitHub Issues](https://github.com/process-analytics/bpmn-visualization-R/issues/new)
 - improving the README & documentation
-- writing code which can be incorporated into `bpmn-visualization-R` itself
+- writing code which can be incorporated into `bpmnVisualizationR` itself

 ### Code and documentation changes guidelines